JaredTan/Pinned/docs/README.md

 ## Phase 3: Board Model, API, and Front End Components  (2 days)

-+ Objective: Set up Pin functionality with working backend AJAX requests.
++ Objective: Set up Board functionality with working backend AJAX requests.
 Be able to modify boards using React and Redux store and state.
 Style.

 ## Phase 4: User Profiles and Followings (2 days)